Caving in the United Kingdom: History

 Before modern caving developed, John Beaumont wrote detailed descriptions of some Mendip caves in 1681, and in 1780 John Hutton described some of the caves around Ingleborough, which was to popularise caves to those seeking the picturesque.

 In the 19th century, John Birkbeck explored potholes in Yorkshire, notably Gaping Gill in 1842 and Alum Pot in 1847–48, returning there in the 1870s.
 In the mid-1880s, Herbert E. Balch began exploring Wookey Hole Caves and in the 1890s Balch was introduced to the caves of the Mendip Hills.
 Frenchman Édouard-Alfred Martel reached the underground lake of Marble Arch in Northern Ireland in 1895.
 In Yorkshire, he made the second descent, after Birkbeck in 1842, into the pothole of Gaping Gill, reaching the Main Chamber, 170 feet lower than Birkbeck had ventured.

 By the latter years of the 19th century, caving was established as a sport in the British Isles but remained largely the preserve of a very few adventurers and scientists.
 One of the oldest established clubs, Yorkshire Ramblers' Club, was founded in 1892 and began exploring the Marble Arch Caves from 1907.
 The University of Bristol Spelæological Society was founded in 1919.
 By the 1930s around 30 caving clubs existed.
 Eli Simpson formed the British Speleological Association (BSA) in 1935.
-In the same year, the Cave Rescue Organisation was established, the first such organisaiton in the world.
+In the same year, the Cave Rescue Organisation was established, the first such organisation in the world.
 Jack Sheppard undertook the first cave diving explorations in the world in Wookey Hole Caves in the 1930s using standard diving dress.

 During the Second World War, Bob Leakey discovered the 9 kilometres (5.6 mi) long Mossdale Caverns north of Grassington in the Yorkshire Dales.
 After the war, Graham Balcombe formed the Cave Diving Group in 1946.
 The Cave Research Group of Great Britain separated from BSA in 1948.
 Jim Eyre was one of the first European cavers to explore the caves of Asia.

 Interest in caving grew rapidly in the 1950s and 60s.
 Neil Moss was the victim of a famous caving accident after descending a narrow unexplored shaft in Peak Cavern in Derbyshire 1959.
 This period saw the formation of more clubs, regional councils to manage cave access, and the National Association of Caving in 1968.
-The 7th International Congress of Speleology of the International Union of Speleology (UIS) was held in the UK in 1977 at which British speleological achievements were presented and discussed.
+The 7th International Congress of Speleology of the International Union of Speleology (UIS) was held in the UK in 1977 at which British speleological achievements were presented to delegates from around the world.
 Gordon Warwick became a vice president of the UIS, taking a major role at its international conferences.